Making the sounds we need to speak, read and write.

 Speech Pathologist Jane Passy, recognised that in order to produce good quality sounds, children need to understand how and where speech sounds are made.

 She created her internationally renowned coded system of hand gestures.

 Each movement is designed to reflect the voice, the manner and the place that each individual speech sound is made.

-Here at Freemantle Academy, phonics is taught though the visual prompt of Jolly Phonics, together with the kinaesthetic hand gestures of Cued Articulation, ensuring that a multi sensory approach is delivered.
+Here at Freemantle Academy, phonics is taught using the kinaesthetic hand gestures of Cued Articulation, ensuring that a multi sensory approach is delivered.

 hear the sound

 say the sound using the Cued Articulation hand gesture and then to see the letter (or grapheme) that corresponds with it.

 This combination ensures that we are appealing to all four of the different learning styles.

 Visual learners like to see something in order to process and absorb it.